bengarrett/retrotxtgo/docs/README.md

 ## Install

-There are [download](https://github.com/bengarrett/retrotxtgo/releases/latest/) releases.
+There are [numerous download](https://github.com/bengarrett/retrotxtgo/releases/latest/) releases.
 Otherwise these package manager installations are available.
 <a id="installations"></a>

 #### Windows [Scoop](https://scoop.sh/)

 ```ps